intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

 export SYCL_PI_LEVEL_ZERO_USE_IMMEDIATE_COMMANDLISTS=1
 ```

-## Installing from Wheels
+## Installing bigdl-llm[xpu] dependencies from Wheels

-You can also install BigDL-LLM from source achieves.
-First you need to install the target torch/torchvision/ipex versions from download whls [here](http://ec2-52-27-27-201.us-west-2.compute.amazonaws.com/ipex-release.php?device=xpu&repo=us&release=stable) before installing bigdl-llm.
+You can also install BigDL-LLM dependencies for Intel XPU from source achieves.
+First you need to install the target torch/torchvision/ipex versions from downloaded whls [here](http://ec2-52-27-27-201.us-west-2.compute.amazonaws.com/ipex-release.php?device=xpu&repo=us&release=stable) before installing bigdl-llm.

 ```bash
 # get the wheels on Linux system